umutseven92/apyr/README.md

 ### Example usage

-An example of making a `curl` request to our first endpoint:
+An example of making a `curl` request to our second endpoint defined above:

 ```bash
 ~ λ curl 0.0.0.0:8000/test/employee/2 -v